 - Creating a cluttered chart of accounts that won’t accurately reflect your real-life fund scenario

-- Dealing with user area resulting from required workarounds.
+- Dealing with user error as a result of required workarounds

 Setting up multiple checking accounts for each of your funds can get complicated quickly because most churches have multiple ministries and programs.
-So, in QuickBooks, this would require you to create a totally separate asset account for each of your ministry’s or funds.
+So, in QuickBooks, this would require you to create a totally separate asset account for each of your ministries or funds.
 Good luck!